-This homemade vegan red onion gravy is smooth, glossy and richly flavoured – perfect for serving with a nut roast or pouring over vegan sausages and mashed potatoes.
-It is so simple and easy to make, just requiring a little stirring from time to time, and can be made in advance and re-heated when needed (so no frantic last-minute gravy making needed here!).
-And since this gravy is vegan and gluten-free, everyone at the table can enjoy it, no matter what the dietary constraints.
-Never again will you have to endure the pain of watching everyone at the table pouring gravy liberally all over their roast while you go without!
+This homemade vegan onion gravy is smooth, glossy and richly flavoured – perfect for serving with a nut roast or pouring over vegan sausages and mashed potatoes.
+It is so simple and easy to make, just requiring a little stirring from time to time, and it can be made in advance and re-heated when needed (so no frantic last-minute gravy making!).
+An extra bonus is that it's made with cornstarch so it's gluten-free as well!

 For the whole of my life, I have been an avid gravy eater – it’s literally my favourite part of a roast.
 When I was a child, after a big Sunday roast, I would pour gravy all over a piece of bread and eat it with a knife and fork! (much like Ross’s “moist maker” layer in his Thanksgiving sandwich – for any other Friends fans like me!).
 And then I often went back and just slurped up the rest of the gravy with a spoon too!

 Sadly, since traditional gravy is nearly always made from the meat drippings, it is completely off limits to vegans and vegetarians.
 So, naturally, when I became vegan, I was very concerned as to how to live the rest of my life without gravy and it was one of my first priorities to create a vegan gravy option!

 This vegan red onion gravy is a complete game changer!
 It is richly flavoured with umami-rich caramelised onions and a little wine and tamari.
 And I think the best thing of all, is that it can be made in advance so that there’s no scrabbling around while serving the meal, frantically trying to make the gravy like you would have to when making a traditional gravy with meat drippings.